-2.2.
-Problem #1: Abusive Transfer Pricing
+6.2.2 Reducing the Incentives for Abusive Transfer Pricing

-The current diatribe against transfer pricing is misplaced - an example of shooting the messenger.

-The problem of abusive transfer pricing is caused by perverse incentives - set in place by governments - that encourage MNEs to manipulate transfer prices to take advantage of differences in tax rates across jurisdictions.
-This is not a transfer pricing problem but an international tax regime "design" problem.
-It is best handled by fixing the source and residence rules in the international tax regime.

-If governments, NGOs and the general public do not like the way that multinational firms are allocating their taxable income among countries and the amounts of tax (or lack of tax) they are paying, the problem should be laid at the feet of governments, not the MNEs.
-A simpler international tax regime - one that returns to the classical system based on residence taxation of worldwide income as earned with foreign tax credits for source-based taxation - would eliminate most of the incentives for abusive behavior that riddle the current system.
+I believe that the current criticisms in the public press about transfer pricing are misplaced-an example of "shooting the messenger" instead of focusing on the underlying problem.
+The problem of abusive transfer pricing is caused by perverse incentives-set in place by national tax authorities-that encourage MNEs to manipulate transfer prices to take advantage of differences in tax rates across jurisdictions.
+This is not a transfer pricing problem but an international tax regime "design" problem, that is best handled by fixing the source and residence rules in the international tax regime.
+If governments, NGOs, and the general public do not like the way that multinational firms are allocating their taxable income among countries and the amounts of tax (or lack of tax) they are paying, the problem should be laid at the feet of governments, not the MNEs.
+A simpler international tax regime-one based on residence taxation of worldwide income as earned with foreign tax credits for source-based taxation-or a regime with stronger anti-abuse (e.g., CFC) rules would eliminate most of the incentives for abusive behavior that riddle the current system.
 The prescription should be: Physician heal thyself!

-While there will always be firms that will push the envelope in terms of tax aggressiveness - moving across the "bright line" from tax avoidance into tax abuse and possibly tax evasion - the majority of MNEs pay their taxes and follow the rules laid down for them by national governments.
+While there will always be firms that will push the envelope in terms of tax aggressiveness-moving across the "bright line" from tax avoidance into tax abuse and possibly tax evasion-the majority of MNEs pay their taxes and follow the rules laid down for them by national governments.
 However, the international tax system has gaping holes that provide many legal opportunities for MNEs to engage in regulatory arbitrage.
 Moreover, the rules are becoming ever more complicated, both in terms of the length and variety of regulations, making it ever more difficult for MNEs to keep up with national regulations.